Floydlang/floyd/docs/floyd_systems.md

 # ABOUT C4 CONCEPTS

-A complete system is organised into parts like this:
+A complete system is organized into parts like this:

 ![Software Systems](floyd_systems_software_system.png)